rgitrepo/kubernetes-beginner-to-pro/docs/day7/gateway-api.md

         from: Selector
         selector:
           matchLabels:
-            expose-apps: "true"
+            environment: "prod"
 ```

 In this configuration, the `Gateway` listens on port 80 for HTTP traffic.
-It allows `HTTPRoute` resources from namespaces with the label `expose-apps: "true"` to attach to this listener.
-This setup ensures that only Routes from specific namespaces can attach to this Gateway, adding an additional layer of control.
+It allows `HTTPRoute` resources from namespaces with the label `environment: "prod"` to attach to this listener.
+This setup ensures that only Routes from specific namespaces (e.g., production environments) can attach to this Gateway, adding an additional layer of control.

 [Back to TOC](#table-of-contents)